SanderSpies/Productivity/README.md

 Productivity
 ============

-Based on my personal experiences.
+Based on my personal views and experiences.

 What causes slow downs in FE productivity?
 ---